 Broad sets of applicability.

 Vehicle-to-everything (V2X) communication technology has become one of the fastest growing segments of the telecommunication and automotive industry today.
-The use of V2X communications is extremely important for safe automotive driving and traffic congestion control, which results in reduced transport time, fuel consumption and thus contributing to improve the environment [1].
-Another aspect of the advantage of V2X is to provide an enhanced driving experience, for example, enhanced safety features, assisting autonomous driving, high accuracy positioning, data sharing, mobile entertainment and personal applications.
+The use of V2X communications is extremely important for safe automotive driving and traffic congestion control, which results in reduced transport time, fuel consumption and thus contributing to improving the environment [1].
+Another advantage of V2X communication is to provide an enhanced driving experience, including enhanced safety features, assisting autonomous driving, high accuracy positioning, data sharing, mobile entertainment and personal applications.

 The global Vehicle-to-Vehicle/Vehicle to Infrastructure (V2V)/(V2I) market size is rapidly growing due to developments in wireless technology, increasing roadway communication infrastructure, sharing of vehicle information and growing awareness for driver safety.
 “The global automotive V2X communication market is expected to grow at a CAGR of 29% during the period 2018-2022”, according to a new market research study by Technavio[2].
 The report also states that "The advent of new mobility modes and rising inter-city commutes, such as long-distance carpooling and car sharing, has led to travelers commuting for 124-186 miles per day.
 These trips are offered at a discounted price per seat as compared with public transports.
 This makes them preferable, thus fueling the demand for V2X communication.
 A crucial driver for the global automotive V2X communication market is the increasing use of personal vehicles for long-distance travel."[2]